yingweiwo

 Additional Infomation

-Sulfadiazine is a Sulfonamide Antibacterial.
+Sulfadiazine is a sulfonamide antibacterial drug.

-Sulfadiazine is a synthetic pyrimidinyl sulfonamide derivative, short-acting bacteriostatic Sulfadiazine inhibits bacterial folic acid synthesis by competing with para amino benzoic acid.
-It is used in combination with pyrimethamine to treat toxoplasmosis in patients with acquired immunodeficiency syndrome and in newborns with congenital infections.
+Sulfadiazine is a synthetic pyrimidinyl sulfonamide derivative, belonging to the short-acting bacteriostatic agents.
+It inhibits bacterial folic acid synthesis by competing with para-aminobenzoic acid.
+Sulfadiazine is used in combination with pyrimethamine to treat toxoplasmosis in patients with acquired immunodeficiency syndrome and congenital infections in newborns.
 (NCI04)

-Drug Indication
+Drug Indications

-For the treatment of rheumatic fever and meningococcal meningitis
+For the treatment of rheumatic fever and meningococcal meningitis.

 Mechanism of Action